 Paige is a psychotherapist committed to the therapeutic process with individuals, couples and families as a collaborative journey.
 Whether you've experienced a recent life transition, are having difficulties with relationships, or wish to heal old hurts, Paige addresses client concerns in a humanistic manner with a warm and open style.

-Paige has a Master's degree in Counseling Psychology from the Wright Institute in Berkeley, California, and a Law (LLB Hons) degree from the University of Manchester in the United Kingdom.
-In addition to graduate school, she has extensive clinical training and experience in Dialectical Behavioral Therapy (DBT), a form of therapy that combines cognitive-behavioral therapy (CBT) with Eastern meditation practices, and co-facilitate a DBT skills training group for teens at the Petaluma Counseling Center.
+Paige holds a Master's degree in Counseling Psychology from the Wright Institute in Berkeley, California, and a Law (LLB Hons) degree from the University of Manchester in the United Kingdom.
+In addition to graduate school, she has extensive clinical training and experience in Dialectical Behavioral Therapy (DBT), a form of therapy that combines cognitive-behavioral therapy (CBT) with mindfulness practices, and facilitates a DBT skills training group for teens at the Petaluma Counseling Center.
 Paige has completed Level 1 and Level 2 training in Eye Movement Desensitization and Reprocessing (EMDR), an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 Prior to working in private practice at the Petaluma Counseling Center and Bay Area Trauma Treatment Center, she received clinical training at Family Service Agency of Marin.

 Paige is a member of the Marin County California Association of Marriage and Family Therapists, and the American Association of Marriage and Family Therapists.
-She is supervised by Jill Silverman, MFT, Director of the Petaluma Counseling Center, and Dr. Dedalus N. Hyde, Psy.D., PSY23019.

 Dayna is a psychotherapist experienced in Coparent Counseling, Couples Counseling, Individual, Child Therapy and Parenting Support.
 Dayna has a warm, integrative approach to therapy and uses modalities such as Cognitive Behavioral Therapy, Solution Focused Therapy, Positive Psychology, Narrative Therapy and Mindfulness in her work with clients.